omar-bizreh/fcmCleaner/README.md

 - This service uses plain SQL query to fetch & delete tokens.
 You need to edit those queries to adapt them to your table.
 Queries are part of `fcmTokensRepository`

 - Check .env.demo file for env values the service uses to complete its work

+- `buildService.sh`: Bash script I use to build and zip service binaries